Summit cross: History

-By the end of the 13th century a few large crosses had been erected in passes and on hills.
+The tradition of a summit cross probably started in early Christian times, possibly linked to pilgrimage and monasticism, albeit unrecorded.
+By the end of the 13th century, a few large crosses had been erected in passes and on hills.
 Examples from this period include the Confin Cross in St. Valentin on the Mals Heath, which also acted as a boundary marker, or crosses on the Arlberg, the Gardena Pass or Birnlücke.
 An early example of a large cross, visible from the valley floor, being set up on a mountain top, occurred during the first successful climb of Mont Aiguille in 1492, when three crosses were put up at the corner of the summit plateau.
 In the 16th century crosses were erected with increasing frequency on mountain peaks, especially for the purpose of marking alpine pasture and municipal boundaries.
 In the 17th century, especially during the Thirty Years' War, these religious symbols gained importance.
 The crosses of this period were mostly simple wooden ones hewn from branches found near the site, or house crucifixes.
 During this time crosses were often made with two cross beams in the form of so-called patriarchal crosses (or Scheyern crosses).
 These "weather crosses" were intended to supersede the old pagan superstitions associated with thunder, storm and hail.
 Further layers of Christian imagery as perceived by the Romantic generation made summit crosses a motif favoured by the painter Caspar David Friedrich in more than one of his mystic landscapes.

 During the 19th century the summits of many mountains were adorned with what were usually simple, wooden crosses during the course of mountaineering expeditions or survey work, both of which were on the increase.
-Large summit crosses in the modern sense — that is pieces designed specifically for mountain tops by expert craftsmen — were not really introduced until the end of the 19th century.
+Large summit crosses in the modern sense — that is, pieces designed specifically for mountaintops by expert craftsmen — were not really introduced until the end of the 19th century.
 One known exception is that of the Kleinglockner and Grossglockner, which were given large summit crosses in 1799 and 1800 as part of their first ascent.
-These crosses, in addition to their religious function, were also used, for example, as lightning conductors, and fitted with meteorological instruments such as barometers.
-During the 19th century there were several attempts to erect secular symbols such as pyramids, obelisks or flags instead of crosses, usually dedicated to secular rulers.
+These crosses, in addition to their religious importance, also served scientific functions as lightning conductors, and bases for meteorological instruments such as barometers.
+During the 19th century, there were several attempts to erect secular symbols such as pyramids, obelisks or flags instead of crosses, usually dedicated to secular rulers.
 One example was the construction of the so-called Emperor Obelisk on the Ortler in 1888.
-The 20th century introduced modern materials and technology: a summit cross erected in 1977 on Carrauntoohil, the highest summit in Ireland, originally featured a windmill that powered light bulbs on the cross.
+The 20th century introduced modern materials and technology: a summit cross erected in 1977 on Carrauntoohil, the highest summit in Ireland, originally featured a windmill that powered lightbulbs on the cross.